Nikolaus Vertovec

 Biography

-I am a Career Development Fellow in Artificial Intelligence at St Hugh’s College, Oxford, and a member of the Oxford Control & Verification group within the Department of Computer Science.
-My work focuses on safe reinforcement learning and safe learning-based control.
+I am a Career Development Fellow in Artificial Intelligence at St Hugh’s College and a member of the Oxford Control & Verification group within the Department of Computer Science, University of Oxford.
+My work focuses on certified learning, and learning for verification.

 I earned my Bachelor’s degree in Electrical Engineering from ETH Zurich in 2019.
 Following this, I worked at NASA’s Jet Propulsion Laboratory on the Mars 2020 rover mission.
 In 2024, I completed my DPhil at Oxford’s Department of Engineering Science.

-My research interests include the verification of learned models, finite-sample learning, and safe reinforcement learning.
-I have applied my research to spacecraft trajectory design and airborne wind energy systems, among other applications.
+My research interests include physics-informed machine learning, finite-sample learning, certified Learning, and learning for verification.
+I have applied my research to safety verification of uncertain dynamical systems, including spacecraft trajectory design and airborne wind energy.

 Interests